Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit-expected-annotation-property.md

 ## Limitations

-* Expected Runtime exceptions are not supported unless it can be explicitly derived that the last statements throws the expected exception.
+* Expected [RuntimeExceptions](https://docs.oracle.com/javase/8/docs/api/java/lang/RuntimeException.html) are not supported unless it can be explicitly inferred that only the last statements throws the expected exception.

 ```java
 @Test(expected=NullPointerException.class)